Who Watches (and Shares) What on YouTube? And When? Using Twitter to Understand YouTube Viewership: Data Set

-The cleansing stage of data contained three parts: identify noise in data, introduce a filter on Twitter users with ``extreme'' behaviour and introduce a filter on ``legacy'' YouTube videos (see Section \ref{sec:earlyadopters}).\\ In our data set, noisy data (0.53\%) are those sharing events where the tweet's timestamp is earlier than the video's upload timestamp.
-Such negative lags spanned from 1 second up to a couple of years.
-We removed all such sharing events\footnote{After removing noise, the data reduced to 15,130,439 sharing events, 5,669,907 unique video IDs, 87,069 user IDs.} which seemed to occur 1) due to updated timestamp of streamed live videos recorded by YouTube where the time at the end of streaming is returned as published timestamp by YouTube API, and 2) due to altered timestamp of reuploaded videos by some YouTube ``privileged'' accounts. \\ Handling the data, we came across ``non-human'' behaviour explained by automated video sharing.
+Handling the data, we came across ``non-human'' behaviour explained by automated video sharing.
 We identify Twitter accounts and YouTube channels possibly owned by the same user, and label such Twitter users, as \emph{promotional} since the primary content of such videos is advertisement.
 These accounts are often in top 1 percentile of Twitter users sorted by the number of YouTube videos shared.
 Examples of such Twitter-YouTube pairs with the number of shared videos in brackets are: \emph{spanish\_life} -- \emph{aspanishlife} (8,119) on real estate advertisement and \emph{RealHollywoodTr} -- \emph{bootcampmc} (5,315) blogging on fitness and health, while the mean number of shares per user was found at 174 video shares.
-To remove \emph{promotional} users, we applied a filtering mechanism based on a) similarity between usernames in Twitter and YouTube using longest common substring (LCS), and/or b) amount of videos in Twitter account coming from one YouTube source\footnote{For details refer to Appendix \ref{sec:algorithm:promo}}.
+To remove \emph{promotional} users, we applied a filtering mechanism based on a) similarity between usernames in Twitter and YouTube using longest common substring (LCS), and/or b) amount of videos in Twitter account coming from one YouTube source; for details refer to supplementary material submitted in: \url{http://arxiv.org/abs/1312.4511}.
 We follow an aggressive approach when detecting promotional users; thus, there is a possibility of some regular users being labeled as promotional but not the other way round.
 As a result of filtering we split Twitter accounts into 71,920 regular non-promotional and 15,149 promotional accounts.